Skip to content

 140. Examples of local stakeholder engagement to prevent conflicts?

 [Externally verified] Limited, externally verified points have been awarded on the basis of the company's FSC FM certification (FSC-STD-01-001 V5-2) as the requirements do not fully meet the SPOTT indicator criteria.
-In addition, the company has an open communication channel which impacts diagnosis in each neighbour community to create a safety-favourable environment, reduces the uprising of conflicts and establishes a positive dialogue to create an environment for the eventual conflict solution and partnership establishment.
-However, the information is limited and self-reported.
+The company also reports examples of local stakeholder engagement to prevent conflicts including working with local communities and Indigenous groups.
+However, this information is not externally verified and is over two years old.

 • P